hellowondas/simple-product-page/README.md

 - Advanced responsive layout techniques with flexbox and media queries
 - In creating the web page for tablet and desktop devices using flexbox:

-i.
-I grouped the web page into two columns as show in the image, the image and contents so that `.container` have only 2 direct children.
+**i**.
+I grouped the webpage into two columns as show in the design; image and contents so that `.container` has only 2 direct children.
 This made it easy to style the layout in 2-columns.

-ii.
-I understood if i had 2-columns side by side, then i need exactly two direct children in flexbox to make it work & if the items are more than two, then wrap them in div so that they are grouped in just two
+**ii.** I understood that if i had 2-columns side by side, then i need exactly two direct children in flexbox to make it work & if the items are more than two, then wrap them in `divs` so that they are grouped in just two

 ## 🙏 Acknowledgements